This is a collection of the specific pieces of language to have arisen across the Micro.blog community, with as much context provided as possible.

 - See also: Micropost

-- Extension for Micro.blog with which you can create a special archive page for the specific day on which the page is accessed.
+- Extension for Micro.blog with which you can create a special page; an archive for the specific day on which the page is visited.
 Made by Jonathan LaCour.

 - Example: “Got all of my anniversary post needs covered by the excellent Micro Memories.”